biteloncoin/bitcoin2/README.md

 After opening the program, enter the menu "options" and select "generate coins" to start mining.

 You must use public IP or set port mapping on your own route (8633)

+Note: if you don't get the history block in 5 minutes, see whether to Copy miner_0 to the data directory, and then restart the program